Indians in China: Antiquity and Middle Ages

 In the Records of the Grand Historian, Zhang Qian (d.
 113 BC) and Sima Qian (145–90 BC) make references to "Shendu" (身毒) known as "Sindhu" in Sanskrit.
 When Yunnan was annexed by the Han dynasty in the first century, Chinese authorities reported an Indian "Shendu" community living there.
-After the transmission of Buddhism from India to China from the first century onwards, many Indian scholars and monks travelled to China, such as Batuo (fl.
-464–495 AD)—founder of the Shaolin Monastery—and Bodhidharma—founder of Chan/Zen Buddhism.

-Dharmakṣema, a Buddhist monk from Magadha, travelled to China in the fifth century CE and was responsible for the translation of many important Mahayana sutras.
-Some notable scholars from the Buddhist monastery of Nalanda in Bihar also travelled to China during the medieval period including Prabhakāramitra (564–633), Vajrabodhi (671–741) and Dhyānabhadra (1289–1363).

 Northern Indian (left; 北天竺 Bei Tianzhu), Sri Lankan (middle; 獅子國 Shizi), and Central Indian (right; 中天竺 Zhong Tianzhu) envoys depicted in a Tang Dynasty-era painting of foreign emissaries to the Tang court by Yan Liben, China, circa 7th century.

 Aurel Stein discovered 5 letters written in Sogdian known as the "Ancient Letters" in an abandoned watchtower near Dunhuang in 1907.
 A letter in the collection was written by the Sogdian Nanai-vandak addressed to Sogdians back home in Samarkand informing them about a mass rebellion by Xiongnu Hun rebels against their Han Chinese rulers of the Western Jin dynasty informing his people that every single one of the diaspora Sogdians and Indians in the Chinese Western Jin capital Luoyang died of starvation due to the uprising by the rebellious Xiongnu, who were formerly subjects of the Han Chinese.
 The Han Chinese emperor abandoned Luoyang when it came under siege by the Xiongnu rebels and his palace was burned down.